« Visit Fantastic Pest Control

 Did you know that whatever you buy at the store or market, especially processed food will have teeny tiny quantities of insect parts?
 This is because crops always have and always will have insects on them.
 Doesn’t really matter where they came from or how they were grown, your body will still gain some proteins from insect parts.

-After all, insects are edible and tiny parts won’t prove to be harmful to humans, but still, don’t belong, so regulatory agencies like the U.S. Food and Drug Administration place limits on how many insect parts different food items can have.
+After all, insects are edible and tiny parts won’t prove to be harmful to humans but still don’t belong, so regulatory agencies like the U.S. Food and Drug Administration place limits on how many insect parts different food items can have.
 These are the Food Defect Action Levels, for “Levels of natural or unavoidable defects in foods that present no health hazards for humans”.

 Are you dealing with a pest infestation?